 - Do not offer money knowing it will take them further along the road of risky behavior.

-- Money should be linked to a child’s sincere efforts to better their situation.
+- Incentives should be linked to a child’s sincere efforts to better their situation.

-With accessibility at an all-time high, it’s no wonder addiction and substance use disorder has steadily increased in the adolescent population.
-Recent studies show that 40 percent of 12thgraders and 30 percent of 10thgraders tried or used drugs in the past year.
+With accessibility at an all-time high, it’s no wonder addiction and substance use disorder have steadily increased in the adolescent population.
+Recent studies show that 40 percent of 12th graders and 30 percent of 10th graders tried or used drugs in the past year.
 When looking at the bigger picture, these statistics add up to millions of teens.
 Not every teen will experience a drug problem, however, drug addiction affects people of all ages.

 What Causes Teenage Drug Abuse?

 Although different for everyone, various factors contribute to teenage drug abuse.
 Most often, first time use occurs in a social setting, such as a party, where substances are easily accessible.
 Peer-pressure and the urge to “fit in” can drive an impressionable teen to try drugs or alcohol for the first time.
-Without a sense of consequence, teens can feel invincible and may not understand the potential ramifications from continued use of a substance, until it’s too late.
+Without a sense of consequence, teens can feel invincible and may not understand the potential ramifications from continued use of a substance.